Nixinova/InlayRegex/readme.md

 # Inlay Regex

-A [VSCode](https://github.com/microsoft/vscode) extension which generates sample regular expressions for display in an inlay preview.
+A [VSCode](https://github.com/microsoft/vscode) extension which generates sample regular expressions for display in a hover text box to help you understand those complex patterns.

 ## Example